 - Press the homemade dough ball onto a floured surface turn in flour and then roll to a 1/4″ of an inch thickness.
 Be sure to turn and rotate the dough as you go so it does not stick to your surface.
 Roll out the dough to a few inches larger than your pie plate.1 pie crust recipe fits comfortably in a 9″ pie plate.

 - Preheat oven to 425 degrees

-- Place pie crust in 9 inch, deep pie pan.
+- Place pie crust in 9 inches, deep pie pan.
 Prick the crust all over the bottom and sides with a fork to make tiny holes.
-Bake it 8 minutes in 425-degree oven for 8 minutes uncovered.
+Bake it 8 minutes in the 425-degree oven for 8 minutes uncovered.
 Once done remove the crust from oven.

 - While the crust is hot, spread the cream cheese all over the bottom as evenly as possible.
 Sprinkle that with the diced jalapeños, reserve sliced jalapeno for later.

 - Place half-and-half into a small pot and put it over medium heat about 5 minutes, or until tiny bubbles appear around the edges.
 (Be sure not to boil, just cook till slight bubbles form around the edges)

 - Beat the eggs together in a bowl.
 Temper the hot cream mixture in the eggs (By tempering you will slowly add to egg mixture a little at a time as not to begin cooking eggs) add 1/2 of crisp bacon and combine ingredients well.

 - Add nutmeg, smoked paprika, kosher salt, and fresh ground pepper whisk slightly to incorporate ingredients and spices.
 Pour the Quiché mixture into crust, cover with tinfoil lightly and bake for 27-30 minutes at 425 degrees